 - Reimbursement: refers to the payment by the patient (first-party) or insurer (third-party), to the health care provider, for services rendered.

 We gladly accept most insurance plans.
 Please call us to verify your insurance as we are always adding new insurance plans.

 As a courtesy to our patients, we will verify your health benefits prior to your arrival to determine if there will be a copay, deductible, or coinsurance for therapy services.
 For those patients who do not have health insurance or those who have maxed out their benefits, we offer a private pay plan.
-Please contact us today at Wayne & Ardmore, PA centers for more information on our fees for service and payment details.
+Please contact us today at our Wayne, PA centers for more information on our fees for service and payment details.

 - Aetna (PPO, EPO, POS, QPOS,HMO